neondatabase/website/content/docs/reference/cli-set-context.md

 These two methods can be used independently from one another; the contexts in your hidden and named files can be different.
 When running commands, the hidden file gets used by default; the `context-file` is only used when explictly included in a command.

-The settings remain in place until you set a new context, or you remove the `context-file`.
+The settings remain in place until you set a new context or you remove the `context-file`.

 ### Usage